-Class teachers of pupils in Year 2,3 and 4 who are self-isolating will deliver a daily 'Google Meet' pastoral session at the start of every day.
+In the event of remote learning being required (such as during the Covid-19 pandemic), class teachers of pupils in Year 2,3 and 4 who are self-isolating will deliver a daily 'Google Meet' pastoral session at the start of every day.
 This is to maintain contact with pupils, explain activities to be completed and motivate the children.
 Staff must ensure that the setting they work from is appropriate for this purpose.